ni/install-systemlink-enterprise/guide/secrets/secrets.md

 #### testmonitorservicedb-connection

 This secret has two forms depending on whether the database connection has been defined with a connection string or as parameters.
-Refer to the [Commonly Modified Settings for SystemLink Enterprise](../configuration/common-configuration.md) document for more information on setting up a PostgresSQL connection.
+Refer to the [Configure SystemLink Enterprise to use an External PostgresSQL Database](../configuration/configure-external-postgres.md) document for more information on setting up a PostgresSQL connection.

 **Option #1:** Connection String